peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ## Discovery Preconditions

-The protocol assumes the following discovery preconditions are met, where for discovery is intended the phase where a Requestor searches an Certificate Issuer to requests an X.509 Certificate.
+The protocol assumes the following discovery preconditions are met, where for discovery is intended the phase where a Requestor searches an Certificate Issuer to request an X.509 Certificate.

 1. The Requestor and the Issuer MUST publish their Entity Configuration as